A Model Predictive Capture Point Control Framework for Robust Humanoid Balancing via Ankle, Hip, and Stepping Strategies: Results of Simulations and Experiments

 In order to analyze the robustness of each method against disturbances from various directions, the maximum external impulse that the robot could withstand was analyzed by varying the direction of the external force in increments of 30 deg.
 Similar to previous simulations, an external force was applied to the pelvis of the robot for 0.2 s while the robot walked in place.
 In Fig. \ref{figure/Simulation1_DP}, the maximum external impulse that the robot can withstand is represented by the form of a polygon, which is referred to as the disturbance polygon (DP) in this paper.
 The direction of the external force vector starts from the robot and points outward, and a force of 90 deg represents a force that is directed from back to front (+x-axis).

 As expected, method 5), which only tracks the desired ZMP, exhibited the lowest balancing performance compared to other methods.
 This is because CP control is achieved only through ZMP control, and ZMP control performance is limited within the support polygon.
-Method 4), which tracks the desired ZMP and centroidal moment, extended the range of the control input that controls CP beyond the support polygon compared to method 5), resulting in a 9.9 $\%$ increase in the average maximum external impulses that the robot can withstand.
-Method 3), which tracks the desired ZMP and adjusts the footstep position, significantly expands the maximum endurable impulses compared to 4) and 5) at 0, 30, and 330 degrees, where the support area can be greatly widened through stepping.
-In cases where the stepping distance is limited due to the self-collision, i.e. near 180 degrees, the contribution of the footstep position adjustment to the robustness decreases compared to the other directions and becomes similar to that of method 4).
+Method 4), which tracks the desired ZMP and centroidal moment, extended the range of the control input that controls CP beyond the support polygon compared to method 5), resulting in a {15.8 $\%$} increase in the average maximum external impulses that the robot can withstand.
+Method 3), which tracks the desired ZMP and adjusts the footstep position, significantly increases the maximum endurable impulses compared to methods 4) and 5) at 0, 30, and 330 degrees, where the support area is greatly expanded through footstep position adjustments.
+However, when footstep position adjustment is restricted due to self-collision (i.e., near 180 degrees), its contribution to robustness decreases relative to other directions, becoming comparable to that of method 4).
 In method 2), which simultaneously tracks the desired ZMP and adjusts footstep position and step time, it was possible to adjust the footstep position more quickly in response to disturbances compared to method 3).
 In particular, this led to a noticeable improvement in balancing performance, especially at 0, 30, and 330 degrees.
-Additionally, the average maximum external impulses that the robot could withstand increased by approximately 16.3 $\%$ compared to method 3).
 Our proposed method, which combines all strategies, exhibited superior balancing performance across all directions compared to other sub-combinations.
-This is because all limbs of the robot (supporting leg, upper body, and swing leg) participated in CP control in parallel through three balance strategies (ankle, hip, and stepping strategies).
-As a result, our method led to an increase of 19.0 $\%$, 36.2 $\%$, 55.7 $\%$, and 71.1 $\%$ in the average maximum external impulses that the robot could withstand compared to methods 2), 3), 4), and 5), respectively.
+This is because all limbs of the robot (supporting leg, upper body, and swing leg) participated in CP control through the three balance strategies.
+As a result, our method led to an increase of {14.5 $\%$, 27.7 $\%$, 48.8 $\%$, and 72.2 $\%$} in the average maximum external impulses that the robot could withstand compared to methods 2), 3), 4), and 5), respectively.

-\subsection{Simulation to Validate the Effectiveness of the Variable Weighting Method}
+\subsection{{Simulation to Validate the Effectiveness of the Variable Weighting Method}}